 A new definition of dyslexia

-A new definition of dyslexia has been released this week following three years of research and consultation.
+A new definition of dyslexia has been released following three years of research and consultation.
 The definition has been agreed across a broad range of expertise and is applicable across the ages.
 We are delighted that many members of the Helen Arkell community have contributed to this important work which will help us to support more people with dyslexia in the future.

 You can view the definition here.
 The new definition identifies many of the same or similar underlying cognitive indicators of dyslexia, and how it impacts individuals.
 This means that everyone who was identified as dyslexic under the previous definition continues to meet the criteria for a diagnosis.

-By |2024-07-23T16:31:18+01:00May 24th, 2024|Research news|0 Comments
+By |2024-09-02T09:43:54+01:00May 24th, 2024|Research news|0 Comments

 Opportunities to take part in dyslexia research